 Figure 25 illustrates the means through which the 132 households that own land obtained their land.
-Approximately half of both MHHs and FHHs have inherited land from their parents.
+Approximately half of MHHs have inherited land from their parents while none of the FHHs have inherited land from their parents.

 Figure 25: The means through which land was obtained